Alibaba's Ma says to provide requested documents to Taiwan government

 "Alibaba is not a company that gives up easily," he added, when asked if the company would quit Taiwan, where it has been operating since 2008 and has about 300,000 customers.

 On Monday, Taiwan's investment regulator said Alibaba had violated rules required for a Chinese company and had to quit the island.
-It was also fined T$120,000 (2,489 pounds).
+It was also fined T$120,000 ($3,824)..

 Chinese investments into the island are regulated strictly because mainland China is still considered a political enemy despite growing trade and economic ties since the late 2000s.